rlebel12/genv/README.md

 var DefaultVar = genv.New("DEFAULT_VAR").Default("default value")
 ```

 This is intended to be used to allow speed and ease of development while ensuring that all environment variables are defined before deploying to production.
-Thus, the default behavior is to forbid defaults when the `ENV` environment variable is set to `PRODUCTION` or `PROD`.
+Thus, the default behavior is to forbid defaults unless the `GENV_ALLOW_DEFAULT` environment variable evaluates to `true`.
 This behavior can be overridden in two ways.

 #### Allow Defaults: Global Override

-Override the behavior for all subsequent invocations of `goenvvars.New`:
+Override the behavior for all subsequent invocations of `genv.New`:

 ```go
 var genv, _ := goenvvars.New(